 Bulletin 30.
 Finite elements methods in analysis and design of dams (1987).
+This report deals with:

 The finite element method as the general analysis procedure

 - > Static analysis Methods, assumption and criteria - > Dynamic analysis Methods, problems, criteria - > Some recommendations for future attention